UNDP-Accelerator-Labs/Financial-inclusion-toolkit/2_Understand/Egypt_Factsheet.md

 ---

-# Qualitative research tools for unlocking financial needs and behavior
+# Qualitative research tools for understanding financial needs and behavior

 **What it does.** These qualitative research tools use human-centered design and ethnography to structure interviews and focus groups to create personas to "put a face" to people who are typically viewed as beneficiaries, revealing deep explanatory insights into rural resilience and financial inclusion.